hey-its-d2t2/ToDo_List_in_C/README.md

-# ToDo_List_in_C
+# ToDo List in C
-ToDo list app in c programming language using Graphics progrramming and File handling in C.In this app a user can add tasks, max task limit is 8, view their all added task, and remove task.
-I had created this project in my first semester of BCA by self study from vaious resources of  internet.
+ToDo list app in C programming language using Graphics programming and File handling in C. In this App a user can add tasks, maximum task limit is 8, view their all added task, and remove tasks.
+I have created this project in my first semester of BCA by self-study from various resources from internet.

 <h3>Splash Screen</h3>